Ninth Grade Transition

 Through the Ninth Grade Counts partnership, schools and community partners have collaborated to help students start high school strong.
 Their focus is on the critical transition from eighth to ninth grade.

 - In 2015, 96% of participating students received elective credit, allowing them to start high school a step closer to graduation.

 - Since 2009, Academic Priority students who participated in a summer ninth-grade program completed 6+ credits at the end of ninth grade at a 3–10% higher rate than their peers who did

 not complete a summer transition program.

 - Countywide, we’ve seen a 7.2 percentage point increase in the rate of students earning six credits in ninth grade from 2010 to 2016, contributing to a 16.9 percentage point increase in the on-time graduation rate over the same period.

 Since 2009, schools and community partners have helped more than 6,000 students earn the credits they need to stay on track.
-Click here to learn more about our ninth grade transition partners.
+Click here or on the image below to learn more about our ninth grade transition partners.

 2017 Guide to Ninth Grade Counts Summer Transition Programs